American Helicopter Museum

 Great Kids’ Stuff

-Kids can sit in about a dozen of the copters and man the controls.
+Kids can sit in several helicopters and man the controls.
 Don’t worry, the museum keeps the keys.